 The Scrum framework

 An alternative to the Kanban board is the Scrum board which is used mostly by software development teams.
-While both Kanban and Scrum boards are Agile methodologies, there are some essential differences between the two methods.
+There are some essential differences between the two.
 Scrum’s emphasis is on schedules, with the activities being completed according to fixed time boxes.
 These are called sprints, which usually span across 2 weeks, time in which a new project development will be issued.
 Kanban, on the other hand, is driven by the completion of events on a continuous basis until the project ends, rather than by time frames.

 Employees that use a Kanban board can deliver a task at will.
 Meanwhile, Scrum teams have to wait for approval before moving on to the next task.
 Also, the Kanban team is neutral and does not require assigned project managers, Scrum masters, or product owners.